 After about three hours on the bus, we arrived in Brandsen and began preparing for the asado (BBQ) that night.
 It's pretty standard to barbecue every weekend here.
 We bought a variety of meats and vegetables to grill and had a good look around Pablo's stomping grounds.
 James and I agreed that Brandsen reminded us a great deal of the suburbs of Tampa, minus the beach.
-This photo (the only one I can get up so far) is of Pablo's dog, Tricycle.
-You may notice that the dog only has three legs.
-Pablo told of that one of his legs, "caught off."
-A gruesome translation, if I ever heard one.

 The asado was fantastic, of course.
 It was the four of us, plus Pablo's friend Chicho.
 Chicho brought over a grate and set it up on top of some cinder blocks, building a fire on the ground.
 A friend made the point that, in college, we had a grill whose legs broke off.
 We ended up propping the grill up on cinder blocks and it worked fine.
 Some things are the same everywhere, I guess.